kube-green/kube-green.github.io/docs/advanced/webhook-cert-management.md

 The CA which sign the certificate must be set as caBundle of clientConfig in the webhook configuration.

-With the `kustomize` configuration in the [kube-green repository](https://github.com/kube-green/kube-green/tree/main/config), you can comment all the parts below the `[CERT-MANAGER]` comment.
+If you are using the `kustomize` configuration in the [kube-green repository](https://github.com/kube-green/kube-green/tree/main/config), you can comment all the parts below the `[CERT-MANAGER]` comment and write a kustomization to insert the caBundle correctly.

 Example of the webhook configuration to patch, with `<CA_BUNDLE>` as the base64 of the `ca.crt` file: